-Study plan for KURATOR Curatorial Practice, Master's, 2 years, spring 2021
+Study plan for KURATOR Curatorial Practice, Master's, 2 years, fall 2021

 THE PROFILE AND OBJECTIVES OF THE STUDY PROGRAMME

 The Master's Programme in Curatorial Practice is an interdisciplinary programme that prepares students for independent work as curators in a complex field of art and culture.
 The programme's target group includes artists and other professionals with a background in related subjects such as art history, media studies and theatre studies.
 The master's degree is experience-based and has a scope of 90 credits in total.
 Students are required to have at least two years relevant work experience.
 This is a two-year part-time programme that admits new students every two years.

 The programme is based on mandatory seminars that focus on communal discussions, oral presentations and critical reflection.
 The communal discussions generate the study progression, and a minimum of 80 % attendance and participation is required.
 The core of the programme is the development of the students¿ own curatorial practices in a master's project.
 The students' own practices and individual project work are supported by individual tutoring, group tutoring and a contextual programme throughout the two years.
 The master's projects are the foundation of the programme and will be crucial to the shared reflection.

 A key objective of the programme is to advance and establish a professional discourse, thereby encouraging a continuous evaluation of one's own and other's curatorial practice.
 Graduates from the master's programme work as curators, either independently or within institutions, as directors, writers, editors, critics, producers, educators and artists.

 KMD offers a stimulating and challenging learning environment for motivated students.
 The master's students will be included in KMD's artistic research community, which consists of the academic staff and research fellows.

 On completing the master's degree, students are expected to:

 - Demonstrate knowledges, skills and competences required for curatorial practice